Debdyut/Algorithm-Interview-Prep/Digit DP/Digit Sum.md

     long ans = 0;
     // For all possible digits we can place for (int i = 0; i <= limit; i++) {
-        // If we are within the limit
-        if (i < limit) {
+        // If the current digit is less than the limit if (i < limit) {
             // We can set any digit in the next iteration ans += solve(n, pos-1, true, sum+i, dp);